-In early November of 1919 another disastrous southwest storm struck Grand Marais, tearing a hole in the south and north walls of the lighthouse.
-Keeper John Woods noted "it is not likely the old lighthouse will be repaired, A new one built in the spring."
+In early November 1919 another disastrous southwest storm struck Grand Marais, tearing a hole in the south and north walls of the lighthouse.
+Keeper John Woods noted “it is not likely the old lighthouse will be repaired, A new one built in the spring.”
 The current white, square, pyramidal skeleton steel tower, with upper part enclosed, was in place the next year, as on November 1, 1920, this structure was moved sixty yards east along the eastern breakwater.
-After a permit was issued by the War Department in October 1922, plans were made to return the lighthouse to the end of the eastern breakwater, where it stands today.
+After the War Department issued a permit in October 1922, plans were made to return the lighthouse to the end of the eastern breakwater, where it stands today.

 Head Keepers: Joseph E. Mayhew (1886 – 1902), John Woods (1902 – 1921), Emmanuel Luick (1921 – 1937).

 Located at the end of the eastern harbor breakwater.
 The lighthouse is owned by the Coast Guard.
 Grounds open, tower closed.